raval91/Aflav_thesis_supp/README.md

 CHAPTER2

-> code
+code
 - denovo_map_parameter_optimisation.sh
 	Optimises parameters to genotype samples using
 	the denovo_map.pl pipeline of Stacks 2.3d.

 - stacks_data_extraction.sh
 	Extracts the relevant metrics from Stacks 2.3d to optimise parameters

 - denovo_pipeline.sh
 	runs denovo_map.pl on the optimised parameter
 	combination and prepares data for pedigree
 	construction

 - M.musculus_insilico_digestion_parallel_SbfI_MseI.R
 	Runs an in silico restriction digest of a reference genome and outputs various plots

 - M.musculus_insilico_digestion_parallel_SbfI_MseI.R
 	Runs an in silico restriction digest of a reference genome and outputs various plots

-> tables_and_figs
+ tables_and_figs
 - A.flavicollis_demographic_data.txt
 	Life history and sample ID data on samples

 - coverage_duplicates_merged.txt
 	Sequencing coverage of samples after duplicate
 	samples have been merged

 - parameter_optimisation_metrics.txt
 	metrics extracted from stacks 2.3d to optimise parameters

 - relatedness_results_duplicatesMerged.txt
 	Pairwise relatedness estimated by max-likelihood,
 	GCTA, KING and PLINK method of moments

 - genotyping_error_rates.txt
 	genotyping error rates as extimated using TIGER

 - sample_groups.txt
 	list of independently sequenced samples across multiple sequencing lanes

 CHAPTER3

-> code
+ code
 - allele_freq_sims/cluster
 	Scripts to simulate null allele frequency distributions on a high performance cluster

-		- MAF_clusterRun_control.sh instructs the cluster to run the simulations as a batch job
+- allele_freq_sims/MAF_clusterRun_control.sh instructs the cluster to run the simulations as a batch job
-		- nullMAFsimulations.sh parallelises the simulations
+- allele_freq_sims/nullMAFsimulations.sh parallelises the simulations
-		- MAF_clusterRun.R runs the simulations in R
+- allele_freq_sims/MAF_clusterRun.R runs the simulations in R
-		- extract_confint.R extracts the confidence intervals from the output of the simulations
+- allele_freq_sims/extract_confint.R extracts the confidence intervals from the output of the simulations

 - allele_freq_sims/nullMAFsimulations.R
 	runs the above simulations in parallel on a desktop computer instead of on a cluster

 - allele_frequency_change.R
 	Analyses and plots allele frequency change over time

 - pedigree_construction_R3.6.R
 	Pedigree construction and analysis using sequoia in R v3.6

 - genetic_contributions.R
 	Calculates the genetic and genealogical contributions of founders to a population

 - genetic_diversity.het
 	estimates of genetic diversity (inbreeding coefficients) as calculated by PLINK

-> tables_and_figs
+ tables_and_figs

 - maybe_relatives.txt
 	List of possible relationships but excluded from the pedigree

 - pedigree.txt
 	The pedigree generated by sequoia in R v3.6

 - genealogical_genetic_contributions.txt
 	the genealogical and genetic contributions of founders

 - allele_frequencies.txt
 	observed allele frequencies between 2015-2017

 - allele_frequency_change.txt
 	change in allele frequencies between 2015-2017

 - pvals.txt
 	p values of observed vs expected allele frequency change between 2015-2017

 CHAPTER4

-> code
+ code
 - cluster_analysis.R
 	Performs a K-means cluster analysis on the heterothermy data

 - torpor_analysis.R
 	Runs a full analysis if heterothermic responses including estimating repeatability, calculating relatedness and estimating heritability

-> tables_and_figs
+ tables_and_figs

 - cluster_indices.txt
 	Table of indices to determine optimal number of clusters in a K-means cluster analysis

 - k3-10
 	figures of cluster analyses for heterothermy data when K=3-10
 	- diagnostic_plots/repeatability/
 	Residuals vs fitted values plots of repeatability models including sex+mb+bmr, sex+mb and mb as variables in the models.
 Also included are diagnostic plots for for models of each individual sex

 - diagnostic_plots/heritability/
 	Residuals vs fitted values plots of heritability models including sex+mb+bmr, sex+mb and mb as variables in the models.
 Also included are diagnostic plots for for models of each individual sex